-New York City Population 2013
+New York City, New York Population 2020

-Current New York City Population
+Boroughs in New York City

 New York City Population History